Ahmedabbas75/Super_Market-Analysis-Task/README.md

   4. outliers in each column?

 - Univariate Analysis
   1. Which `branch` has largest Sales numbers?
   2. Which `Gender` is greatly come to branches?
   3. What is the best-selling `product line` in the branches?
   4. Which `Payment` Customers preferred?
+  5. Which `Customer type`comes to branches greater

 - Bivariate Questions
   1. What is Relationship between `Gross income` and `Customer Ratings`?